Lisa Alvarado (comedian): Career

 In 2011, after 10 years in the business, Alvarado went to her hometown of Chicago to film and produce her first comedy special.
 Taking advantage of the popularity of streaming creative content, she created three original web series, winning “Best Actress in a Web Series” and “Best Comedy Web Series” Finalist at the Official Latino Short Film Festival.

 In 2017, Alvarado was hired by Entertainment Studios, as a Content Producer/Staff Writer for “Funny You Should Ask” for 130 episodes, while continuing to perform stand-up in various clubs around California.
 After a show in San Diego, she encountered a gentleman with Primary lateral sclerosis (PLS), a condition similar to ALS.
 His final wish was to perform stand-up comedy, so Alvarado gathered some of her closest comedian friends together to help him accomplish this dream.
-Through her own production company, Alvarado released a documentary, about a their journey together and the "healing power of comedy" entitled “Don’t Wait: The Michael Schmid Story."
+Through her own production company, Alvarado released a documentary, about their journey together and the "healing power of comedy" entitled “Don’t Wait: The Michael Schmid Story."
 With her production company, it is Alvarado's goal to empower other women and ethnically diverse creators and storytellers.